Launch the search

 - Who will serve on the search committee?

 - What is most important about the vacant position?
-Whether it is new or an existing position, you should solidify the following:

 <<Position Title>>